HOW FERTILIZER IS MADE

 As the global market leader in chemical and ingredient distribution, Brenntag is your trusted source for chemicals used in the production of fertilizers.
 We also focus on humic substances, nitrogen stabilizers, urease inhibitors and phosphate enhancers.
-We have over 190 distribution locations throughout the United States and Canada and offermore than 10,000 high-quality products.
+We have over 190 distribution locations throughout the United States and Canada and offer more than 10,000 high-quality products.
 We also provide a range of value-added services including product mixing, formulation, custom packaging, just-in-time delivery, and inventory management.

-We care about making the world a better place through the safe and effective use of chemical ingredients, building relationships, and supporting our partners through outstanding service.
+At Brenntag, we care about making the world a better place through the safe and effective use of chemical ingredients, building relationships, and supporting our partners through outstanding service.
 We are committed to connecting the right suppliers with the right customers and helping them to succeed in today's ever-changing market.

 SPEAK WITH A TEAM MEMBER

 Brenntag would love to be your one-stop shop for fertilizer chemicals, humic substances, nitrogen stabilizers, urease inhibitors and phosphate enhancers.
 To learn more about the products and services we offer, please explore our website.
 Speak with a member of our team to get your questions answered and get started with finding the chemicals solution that is right for you today.